Mean-field games of speedy information access with observation costs: Regularised MFG-MCDM

-\begin{rem} Mean field games with (relative entropy) regularisation are relevant both as approximations to non-regularised MFGs (see \cite{cui2021approximately}) and also as MFGs of research interest in their own right (see, e.g., \cite{saldi_regularisation}).
-Introducing regularisation terms into an MFG, as a means towards approximation, clearly changes the MFNE.
-Following \cite{cui2021approximately}, \Cref{thm:epsilon_nash} in Section~\ref{sec:approximate} is going to state conditions under which MFNE in the regularised game, with regularisation $\eta$ being sufficiently small, also approximate MFNE in the non-regularised game with finitely many players, for the number of players being large enough.
-Following \cite[Sect.4]{cui2021approximately}, we note that \Cref{thm:contraction_reg_mcdm} (respectively, \Cref{thm:epsilon_nash}) requires $\eta$ to be sufficiently large (respectively, small).
-Despite a gap left between such assumptions in theory, it was possible in our computational experiments to find $\eta>0$ small such as to observe both convergence of iterates as well as a good approximation to the MFNE of the non-regularised MFG.
+Mean field games with (relative entropy) regularisation are relevant both as approximations to non-regularised MFGs (see \cite{cui2021approximately}) and also as MFGs of research interest in their own right (e.g., \cite{saldi_regularisation}).
+Introducing regularisation clearly alters the MFNE: following \cite{cui2021approximately}, we show subsequently in \Cref{thm:epsilon_nash} that the regularisation parameter $\eta$ is required to be sufficiently small to approximate the Nash equilibrium for a non-regularised game with finitely many, but large number of players.
+In contrast, \Cref{thm:contraction_reg_mcdm} requires $\eta$ to be sufficiently large to guarantee the uniqueness of a regularised MFNE.
+Despite a gap left between such assumptions in theory, it was possible in our computational experiments to find $\eta>0$ small such as to observe both convergence of iterates as well as a good approximation to the MFNE of the non-regularised MFG. \end{rem}

-In regards to reinforcement learning approaches, entropy regularisation offers beneficial exploration and exploitation properties, see \cite{cui2021approximately,saldi_regularisation}.
-In our regularised MFG, for regularisation parameter $\eta$ being large enough, there exists a unique MFNE, which is determined by the fixed point contraction in \Cref{thm:contraction_reg_mcdm}.
-Although MFNE exist for any $\eta>0$, as shown in \Cref{thm:existence}, they do not have to be unique for weakly (or even un-)regularized MFGs.
+\begin{rem} Although MFNE exist for any $\eta>0$, as shown in \Cref{thm:existence}, they do not have to be unique for weakly (or even un-)regularized MFGs.
 In such circumstances, a Banach fixed point contraction is clearly impossible.
 Thus, to calculate non-unique and (all) multiple MFNE becomes a question of interest, which appears to be less studied in the literature; but note recent progress by \cite{guo2023general}. \end{rem}